phpgram-framework/phpgram/docs/5 strategy.md

 			return $response;
 		}

-		//after the return must be placed inside the response body
+		//the return must be placed inside the response body

 		$response = $resolver->getResponse(); //maybe the handle changed the response e.g. other status